Have you thought about what “life skills” you want your children to be learning? Wait, what are life skills, you say? According to Wikipedia,

 17. Properly grip a pencil or crayon — start around age 3 to teach and encourage proper grasp; use a key phrase like, “Hold it like a pencil,” as a gentle reminder

-18. Sort items while cleaning – From around the age of 3 when we would clean out our toy drawers, I’d have my son help me organize his toys by sorting them into bins such as cars in this one, monster trucks in this one, and people in this one.
+18. Sort items while cleaning — From around the age of 2.5 to 3 when we would clean out our toy drawers, I’d have my son help me organize his toys by sorting them into bins such as cars in this one, monster trucks in this one, and people in this one.
 At age 4-1/2, Luke has a great understanding of categories and sorting, and I swear the child can clean and organize a room faster and better than I can now!!
 Note to self: work on this more with Lilah!!!!

-19. Fold simple items like dish and washcloths – Starting with a small square material like a washcloth, teach them to fold in half and half again; good for early math concepts as well (around age 3)
+19. Fold simple items like dish and washcloths — Starting with a small square material like a washcloth, teach them to fold in half and then half again; good for early math concepts as well (around age 3)

-20. Scrape dirty dishes and place them on the counter or in the dishwasher after meals – Around age 3, once excused from the table, we taught our children to scrape any leftover food or trash into the garbage can and place their dirty dishes next to the sink, right above the dish washer.
+20. Scrape dirty dishes and place them on the counter or in the dishwasher after meals — Around age 2-1/2 to 3, once excused from the table, we taught our children to scrape any leftover food or trash into the garbage can and place their dirty dishes next to the sink, right above the dish washer.

 21. Make their bed — Around turning 4 years old my son showed a great interest in making his bed.
 We use a fitted sheet to cover the mattress and then he wraps up with a blanket instead of using a flat sheet, partly because his bed is a loft bed and I find making a bed like that is quite difficult, even for me.
 All he has to do is fold his blanket and put it neatly on his bed, and — voila! — it’s made!

 22. Put shirts on a hanger and put away clean laundry in the right places — My 4 year old happily requests to hang his own shirts, and both my 3 and 4 year olds put away their own underwear, socks, and pajamas that I give them after I’ve folded laundry.
-You can see part of how we’ve organized the kids’ closets to make this easy for them in this post: I Got Dressed All By Myself: Organizing Your Child’s Closet to Promote Independence
+You can see part of how we’ve organized the kids’ closets to make this easy for them here: I Got Dressed All By Myself: Organizing Your Child’s Closet to Promote Independence

-23. Snap, zip, button, and tie – my son could zip his own jacket at about age 3-1/2 much to my surprise as we had never even worked on the skill, easy snaps came soon after; we are still working on buttons at age 4-1/2 and will soon begin to tackle tying
+23. Snap, zip, button, and tie — my son could zip his own jacket at about age 3-1/2 much to my surprise as we had never even worked on the skill; easy snaps came soon after; we are still working on buttons at age 4-1/2 and will soon begin to tackle tying.

 24. Fasten and unfasten a belt buckle — and teach them to allow extra time when they need to go potty while wearing a belt! (currently working on with my 4 year old)